ljt629ubc/MICB475_24W1_Team_14/README.md

 Aim 3: 30 days vs 60 days to compare time.
 Mention limitation of data collection at time points; our results may be used to address the limitation (were the effects exacerbated?)

 Modify research question; not just looking at time exposure anymore!

+## October 25th, 2024

+### Agenda
+1. Can we use the dataset from the RR-1 and maybe RR-7 to train a classifier